mtask/mtask.github.io/_posts/2021-01-12-manage-windows-hosts-with-ansible.md

 Now you can try the `ansible -i inventory/hosts -m win_ping win101` command again.
 You can also try some arbitrary command with `win_shell` module.
 For example: `ansible -i inventory/hosts -m win_shell -a "whoami" win101`.

-I'm not including any playbook examples as there is nothing Windows specific expect Ansible's Windows modules.
+I'm not including any playbook examples as there really isn't anything Windows specific with those except that Ansible's Windows modules are mostly used.
 You can found list of Windows modules here: [https://docs.ansible.com/ansible/2.9/modules/list_of_windows_modules.html](https://docs.ansible.com/ansible/2.9/modules/list_of_windows_modules.html)

 ## Kerberos authentication with ansible